sebalaini/Sixth_Project_Treehouse.com/README.md

 Know issue: animation doesn't work with firefox.

-Tested with Chrome, safari, opera and it work fine.
+Tested with Chrome, safari, opera and safari on IOS.